John R. Isbell

-John Rolfe Isbell (October 27, 1930 – August 6, 2005) was an American mathematician, for many years a professor of mathematics at the University at Buffalo (SUNY).
+John Rolfe Isbell (October 27, 1930 – August 6, 2005) was an American mathematician.
+For many years he was a professor of mathematics at the University at Buffalo (SUNY).

 Biography

 Isbell was born in Portland, Oregon, the son of an army officer from Isbell, a town in Franklin County, Alabama.
 He attended several undergraduate institutions, including the University of Chicago, where professor Saunders Mac Lane was a source of inspiration.
 He began his graduate studies in mathematics at Chicago, briefly studied at Oklahoma A&M University and the University of Kansas, and eventually completed a Ph.D. in game theory at Princeton University in 1954 under the supervision of Albert W. Tucker.
 After graduation, Isbell was drafted into the U.S. Army, and stationed at the Aberdeen Proving Ground.
 In the late 1950s he worked at the Institute for Advanced Study in Princeton, New Jersey, from which he then moved to the University of Washington and Case Western Reserve University.
 He joined the University at Buffalo in 1969, and remained there until his retirement in 2002.